nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

    1. Test case: After `find`, input `save 1` to save first unit from result to shortlist.
       Expected: Message stating the unit being saved to shortlist.
 Also displays the units' properties.

-   2. Incorrect inputs to try: `save`, `save x` (where x is not any of the indexes shown in search result)<br>
+   2. Incorrect inputs to try: `save`<br>
       Expected: Message stating usage of invalid command, followed by a positive example.

+   3. Incorrect inputs to try: `save x` (where x is not any of the indexes shown in search results)<br>
+      Expected: Message stating x is out of range.
 Unit is not saved.

 8. Removing a unit from shortlist, requires user to have at least 1 unit in shortlist

    1. Test case: `remove 1` to remove the first unit in shortlist.
       Expected: Message stating the unit being removed from shortlist.
 Also displays the units' properties.

-   2. Incorrect inputs to try: `remove`, `remove x` (where x is not any of the indexes shown in shortlist)<br>
+   2. Incorrect inputs to try: `remove`<br>
       Expected: Message stating usage of invalid command, followed by a positive example.

+   3. Incorrect inputs to try: `remove x` (where x is not any of the indexes shown in shortlist)<br>
+      Expected: Message stating x is out of range.
 Unit is not removed.

 9. Retrieving shortlist